 Popular synthetic fabrics like polyester, nylon, rayon, and spandex all contain plastic.
-Most standard athletic clothing doesn’t come from plastic-free clothing brands.
 Some brands are starting to make “eco-friendly” workout clothes made out of recycled plastic, which is slightly better but still far from ideal.

-The problem with this is that those plastics are making their way to the ocean.
+The problem with synthetic workout clothes is that those plastics are making their way to the ocean and into your body.
 Every time you wash a synthetic fabric, it sheds hundreds or thousands of tiny plastic fibers.
-Those fibers travel through the water, squeaking through the filters that aren’t fine enough to catch them, and eventually polluting the ocean.
+Those fibers travel through the water, squeaking through the filters that aren’t fine enough to catch them, and eventually polluting the ocean, marine life, and our drinking water.

 When you throw away or donate used fitness clothes, most of those items also end up in landfills or the ocean.
 The reality is, there’s no such thing as throwing something “away”.